 On the Home screen in the Circle app, you'll see a large Pause button at the bottom.
 Tap Pause and then try to get online with one of your devices.
 Only devices that you identified as "Unmanaged Devices" should be able to get online.
 (You should also be able to reach any websites you set to "Unmanaged" under profile's the Filter settings.)
 You can do the same thing with an individual family member or device if you like.

-- Try to visit a Filtered site or Platform
+- Try to visit a Filtered site or App

-Use the Filter settings for one of your family members to filter out a platform like Facebook or Twitter by setting it to "Not Allowed".
+Use the Filter settings for one of your family members to filter out an app like Facebook or Twitter by setting it to "Not Allowed".
 Then, try to access the site on one of their devices to see what happens.
 Circle will begin to filter out that content.

 - Keep an eye on Time Limits and BedTime